 Startups are springing up everywhere in Europe at an increasing rate.
-In the beginning of this year, we took a look at major European countries and tried to come up with a list of 5 startups (each country) to look out for in 2014.
-We started with France, now it’s time for Italy.
+At the beginning of this year, we took a look at major European countries and tried to come up with a list of 5 startups for each country to look out for in 2014.
+We started with France, and now it’s time for Italy.

 As with France’s list, it’s been hard to narrow this list down to just five.
 Despite this, we’ve decided to select five promising Italian startups, each coming from different sectors.
 All of them entered the market within the last three years and each of the listed startups has something special to add to the web experience in 2014.